cartervyyc/micro-manager-tycoon/README.md

 This project is open-source and available under the MIT License.
 Feel free to use and modify the code as per the license terms.

----

-## Contact

-For any questions or feedback, please contact the developer at [developer@example.com](mailto\:developer@example.com).

-Enjoy the game and have fun managing your virtual business!